tech-med/medlearnity.com/src/content/wpPages/exams/comlex/comlex/index.md

 ---
 title: 'COMLEX'
 pubDate: 2020-04-30
-description: 'Our tutors have trained at the top hospitals in the country, and average scores of 260+ USMLE, 650+ COMLEX'
+description: 'Our tutors have trained at the top hospitals in the country, and average scores of 260+ USMLE, 650+ COMLEX.'
 ---

 ### Which COMLEX Exam Are You Preparing For?